srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 network namespace (netns) that the UE uses to create its TUN interface in.

-We only require TUN interfaces for the UE and EPC as they are the only IP endpoints in the network and need to communicated over the TCP/IP stack.
+We only require TUN interfaces for the UE and EPC as they are the only IP endpoints in the network and need to communicate over the TCP/IP stack.
 The TUN interfaces also allow for the sharing of IP packets, which is essential for the successful emulation of a network.

 Note, the examples used here can be found in the following directory: ```./srsLTE/build/```.
 With the UE, eNB and EPC then being called from their associated directory.

-We will instantiate each element on a seperate terminal instance, ping tests and any other traffic generation will be done in different terminals.
+We will instantiate each element in a seperate terminal instance, ping tests and any other traffic generation will be done in different terminals.

 The following set-up can be used to test the base build of srsLTE or user-modified builds.
-The implemenetation shown illustrates how to successfully run a full end-to-end LTE network without the need for RF-hardware.
+The implementation shown illustrates how to successfully run a full end-to-end LTE network without the need for RF-hardware.

 Network Namespace Creation